 It is okay to be reserved, quiet or even withdrawn but you have to step out of your comfort zone once in a while.

-Like Master Shifu in The Kung-fu Panda says “If you do only what you can do, you will never be more than you are now”
+Like Master Shifu of The Kung-fu Panda says “If you do only what you can do, you will never be more than you are now”